pdm-project/awesome-pdm/README.md

 ## Plugins

+- [pdm-download](https://github.com/pdm-project/pdm-download) - A PDM plugin to download all packages in a lockfile for offline use
 - [pdm-packer](https://github.com/frostming/pdm-packer) - A PDM plugin that packs your packages into a zipapp
 - [pdm-version](https://github.com/abersheeran/pdm-version) - Make `pdm version` like `poetry version`
 - [pdm-bump](https://github.com/carstencodes/pdm-bump) - A PDM plugin that behaves like [bump2version](https://github.com/c4urself/bump2version) relying on PEP440 compliant versions